glguy/irc-core/README.md

 * `palette` - Client color overrides
 * `window-names` - text - Names of windows (typically overridden on non QWERTY layouts)
 * `nick-padding` - nonnegative integer - Nicks are padded until they have the specified length
+* `extra-highlights` - list of text - Extra words/nicks to highlight
 * `extensions` - list of text - Filenames of extension to load

 Settings